Introduction: Jewelry Class: Piercing Sheet Metal

 You could try hammering your polished metal with the round side of a chasing hammer to make it pitted, or research patinas that change the metal's appearance.
 If you want to clean up your bench pin to remove built up compounds and markings, just give it a good sanding!

 Step 7: Attach Findings & Enjoy!

 Use jump rings to attach a necklace chain or keyring, and show off your fresh creation!
 If you need a reminder about how to open and close jump rings, refer to the previous lesson about wire.
-Take a photo of your masterpiece and share it with is in the Class Project module below.
+Take a photo of your masterpiece and share it with us in the imadeit section below.